 Technical Complexity

-For a small team already stretched thin building the game itself, this is significant overhead.
+For a small team already stretched thin building the game itself, that is a serious overhead.

 Regulatory Uncertainty

 The regulatory landscape for digital assets varies by jurisdiction and changes frequently.
-What’s legal in one country may be restricted in another.
-For indie developers without legal counsel, navigating this is risky.
+What is fine in one country may be restricted in another.
+Without legal counsel, that gets risky quickly.

-The hardest question to answer honestly: does blockchain integration make the player experience better?
-In most cases, the honest answer is no. It adds complexity, requires wallet setup, and solves problems that most players don’t have.
+The hardest question is also the most useful one: does blockchain integration actually make the player experience better?
+In most cases, the honest answer is no. It adds setup, introduces failure points and solves problems that most players do not have.

 Our Assessment for 2D Indie Games

-For the kind of 2D games we develop with HGE and similar frameworks, blockchain integration is almost certainly not worth the engineering investment.
-The player experience of a sprite-based game — the animation feel, the responsive controls, the visual charm — isn’t improved by adding token-based ownership.
+For the kind of 2D games built with HGE and similar frameworks, blockchain integration is almost certainly not worth the engineering investment.
+A sprite-based game lives or dies on different things: the animation feel, responsive controls and visual charm.
+Token-based ownership does not improve any of that.

-The time and effort required to implement, test, and maintain blockchain features would be better spent on what actually matters: making the game better.
+The time spent implementing, testing and maintaining blockchain features would usually be better spent on the part players notice immediately - the game itself.

 The Exception

-If your game concept is fundamentally built around a player-driven economy — a trading card game, an item marketplace, a persistent world with player-crafted goods — then blockchain features might genuinely serve the design.
-But this should be a core design decision, not a feature bolted onto an existing game.
+If a game concept is built around a player-driven economy - a trading card game, an item marketplace, a persistent world with player-crafted goods - blockchain features may genuinely serve the design.
+But that needs to be a core design decision, not something bolted onto an existing game after the fact.

 What We’d Recommend

-- Start with the game design, not the technology — if your game needs player-tradeable items with provable scarcity, evaluate blockchain alongside traditional alternatives
+Start with the game design, not the technology.
+If the game needs player-tradeable items with provable scarcity, evaluate blockchain alongside traditional alternatives rather than assuming it is the answer.
+Then gauge the community first.
+If the target audience is hostile to blockchain, the cost of adoption outweighs any upside.

 The Pragmatic Perspective

 Technology should serve gameplay.
-When blockchain genuinely solves a game design problem that can’t be solved more simply, it’s worth considering.
-When it’s added for speculation, buzzword appeal, or to attract a specific investor class, it usually hurts more than it helps.
+When blockchain genuinely solves a game design problem that cannot be handled more simply, it is worth considering.
+When it is added for speculation, buzzword appeal or to attract a certain class of investor, it usually causes more trouble than it solves.

-For most indie developers in 2026, the highest-impact use of development time is making games that players love — not adding infrastructure that players didn’t ask for.
+For most indie developers in 2026, the highest-impact use of development time is still the dull one.
+Make the game better.
+Players notice that.

 Visit our forum to discuss the evolving relationship between game design and emerging technology, or check out our projects page to see what we’re focused on instead.